When Coordination Is Avoidable: A Monotonicity Analysis of Organizational Tasks: Theory

 \subsection{Theoretical Bridge Between Interdependence and Monotonicity}

-Coordination is required only when local actions can invalidate globally correct outcomes.
-Distributed systems theory formalizes this condition using monotonicity: a task is monotonic if adding new information cannot invalidate previously correct conclusions.
+Coordination is required for correctness when local actions can invalidate previously admissible outcomes.
+Distributed systems theory formalizes this condition using specification monotonicity: a task is monotonic if extending the execution history cannot invalidate previously admissible conclusions.
 Organizational theory classifies tasks by patterns of interdependence instead.
-We show that these two traditions identify the same boundary for when coordination is required for correctness.
+We show that these two traditions align except for the reciprocal case, where alignment is conditional on feedback type.

 Establishing the correspondence requires three definitions.
 We define correctness as the property that a system's outputs satisfy a specified constraint under all admissible execution orders.
 We define coordination as any mechanism that enforces ordering or synchronization to prevent inconsistent intermediate states.
 A task requires coordination if correctness cannot be guaranteed under asynchronous, unordered execution.
 Formal definitions appear in SI Text S1.